• Skip to primary navigation

 Ingredients for Twice-Baked Mashed Potatoes arranged on a wooden table and labeled.

-Bacon: Cooked, crumbled bacon adds distinctive flavor to Twice-Baked Mashed Potatoes because honestly, I believe bacon makes just about everything taste better.
+Bacon: Cooked, crumbled bacon adds distinctive flavor to Double-Baked Mashed Potatoes because, I believe bacon makes just about everything taste better.
 Short on time?
 Use crumbled bacon pieces, already cooked.

 This recipe is incredibly versatile.
-You can adjust ingredients depending on what you plan to serve with Twice-Baked Mashed Potatoes.
-For instance, if you are serving this with a pot roast and gravy, you could leave out the bacon and cheese.
+You can adjust the ingredients depending on what's for dinner.
+For instance, if you are serving a pot roast and gravy, you could leave out the bacon and cheese.

 See the recipe card below for a full list of ingredients and measurements.